-It is anticipated that the SG will review the number of Boatable Days for each floatboating opportunity.
-The yeartype for this review will be based on the annual measured flows (a.k.a. the depleted flows) at the Kremmling gage (USGS gage number 09058000) as of March 31.
+It is anticipated that the SG will review the number of floatboating Usable Boatable Days for each boating seasonfloatboating opportunity.
+The year-type for this review will be based on the annual measured flows (aka the depleted flows) at the Kremmling gage (USGS gage number 09058000) as of March 31.
 Any preliminary reviews done prior to March 31 will be based upon estimated annual measured flows at the Kremmling gage, and where necessary preliminary stream flow data will be used.
 The year types for Segments 4, 5 and 6 are defined as follows:

 Year Type Annual Kremmling Gage Flows

 Wettest 25% Year More than 769,500 AF

 Wet Typical Year 525,500 - 769,500 AF

 Dry Typical Year 454,500 - 525,500 AF

 Driest 25% Year Less than 454,500 AF

-The numeric criteria shown in the above chart are based on Simulated Future Flows modeled by imposing future demands and system operations on past undepleted stream flow (Simulated Future Flows) instead of existing streamflow conditions.
-It is recognized, based on an analysis of both historical and Simulated Future Flow data, that flow conditions can be expected to continue to be highly variable and that flow levels will at times lie outside the ranges of these Resource Guides.
-While this could be addressed through the use of criteria addressing a specified frequency of meeting these Resource Guides, such implementation criteria have not been established for purposes of the SG Plan.
-The SG may develop such criteria in the future, but the SG Plan is designed to operate in the absence of such criteria.
+The numeric criteria shown in the above chart are based on simulated Simulated future Future streamflow Flows conditions modeled by imposing future demands and system operations on past undepleted stream flow (Seimulated Ffuture Fflows) instead of existing streamflow conditions.
+It is recognized, based on an analysis of both historical and seimulated ffuture fflow data, that flow conditions can be expected to continue to be highly variable and that flow levels will at times lie outside the ranges of these Resource geides.
+While this could be addressed through the use of criteria addressing a specified frequency of meeting these Resource geides, such implementation criteria has have not been established for purposes of the Seignes Plan.
+The Seignes develop such criteria in the future, but the Seignes Plan is designed to operate in the absence of such criteria.

-Some stakeholders (including those representing the floatboating recreation community) maintain that the use of Simulated Future Flows is not protective of the ORVs.
-The entire SG agrees to implement the Cooperative Measures process (considering available resources and protection of the other ORVs) in efforts to increase the number of Boatable Days for each floatboating opportunity category, within each year type.
+Some stakeholders (including those representing the floatboating recreation community) maintain that the use of simulated Simulated future Future flows Flows for the provisional flow guides is not protective of the ORVs.
+The entire Stakeholder GroupSG agrees to implement the Cooperative Measures process (considering available resources and protection of the other ORVs) in efforts to increase the number of Usable Boatable Days for each floatboating opportunity experience category, within each year type.